Kim-Heeyeol/Kim-Heeyeol/README.md

 🗝 Solve the problem with simple code.
 🧑🏻‍💻 In the zone with typescript.
-💪🏻 Love weight traning & crossfit.
+💪🏻 Love weight training & crossfit.